 2. Avocado and Lemon Spot Treatment Mask

-Avocado stimulates collagen production, which aids in cell regeneration.
-Avocado is also loaded with anti-inflammatory hydrating fats that won’t clog pores.
-The honey is antibacterial while the lemon juice lightens hyperpigmentation.
+Avocado stimulates collagen production [source], which aids in cell regeneration.
+It’s also loaded with anti-inflammatory hydrating fats that won’t clog pores.
+The honey is antibacterial [source], while the lemon juice lightens hyperpigmented areas.

-Mash one ripe avocado until smooth, mix in 1 tablespoon of honey and squeeze the half lemon.
-Mix together thoroughly and apply as spot treatment or to affected areas.
+Mash one ripe avocado until smooth, stir in the honey, and squeeze the half lemon into the mixture.
+Mix together thoroughly, and apply the mask as a spot treatment or to larger acne-prone areas.
 If you have sensitive skin, use less lemon or skip it altogether.
-Leave on for 5–10 minutes
+Leave the mask on for 5–10 minutes.

 3. Honey & Baking Soda Face Mask